romac/voodoo.mk/README.md

   Doing one without the other is possible without too much effort, but it requires modifying the Makefile.
 - Most likely a ton of others that I haven't thought of yet.

+## TODO

+- Add `make help`.
+- Log messages detailing what's happening instead of showing the commands being executed (should be configurable).
+- Fix at least some of the limitations above.

 ## License

 voodoo.mk is released under the [MIT license](http://romac.mit-license.org).